kartikarora/grading-assigner/README.md

 Forked version of the original [grading-assigner](https://github.com/udacity/grading-assigner) with support for push notifications on an [Android App](https://github.com/kartikarora/udacity-reviewer-android/releases/latest).

 > The app only works if grading assigner is run with an `FCM_TOKEN` using this fork.

-> Also, the app must be run at least once before running the script to complete registration
+> Also, the app must be run at least once before running the script to complete registration.
+The `FCM_TOKEN` is generated in the app.

 # Usage